 Both platforms support e-commerce, but the choice depends on your needs: Webflow E-commerce is easier to use and fully integrated, but it has higher transaction fees and fewer features for scaling a large store.
 WordPress + WooCommerce offers greater customization, no transaction fees, and extensive plugin options, making it better for large e-commerce businesses.
 If you need a simple, visually appealing store, go with Webflow.
 If you want full control over product management, payments, and scalability, WordPress (WooCommerce) is better.

 WordPress is generally more cost-effective upfront because the core CMS is free, and hosting can start as low as $5/month.
 However, premium themes, plugins, and maintenance costs can add up.
-Webflow has a subscription-based pricing model that includes hosting, security, and updates, starting at $12/month.
+Webflow has a subscription-based pricing model that includes hosting, security, and updates, starting at $14/month.
 If you want predictable costs with built-in hosting, Webflow is a good option.
 If you prefer full budget control and open-source flexibility, WordPress is better.

 No, Webflow does not require coding, but understanding HTML, CSS, and JavaScript can help unlock its full potential.
 WordPress also doesn’t require coding but may involve custom CSS, PHP, or plugins for deeper customization.
 If you want a purely visual editing experience, Webflow is a better choice.
 If you’re comfortable using themes and plugins for customization, WordPress is more flexible.

 Webflow is great for design-driven projects, agencies, and small-to-medium businesses that want a maintenance-free experience.
 However, it may not be the best choice for large, complex websites that require deep integrations.
 WordPress is better for scalability, especially for high-traffic websites, large content databases, and extensive third-party integrations.
-If you plan to build a small-to-medium site with stunning design, Webflow is ideal.
+If you plan to build a small-to-medium site with a polished design, Webflow is ideal.
 For large-scale websites with high customization needs, WordPress is the best long-term choice.